Skip to content

 Cementerio Británico, Buenos Aires

-The Cementerio Británico opened in 1892 after the Cementerio Victoria filled to capacity & local residents requested its relocation.
+The Cementerio Británico opened in 1892 after the Cementerio de Victoria filled to capacity & local residents requested its relocation.
 The cemetery’s current look dates from the 1930s & 1940s, designed by the architecture firm of Conder, Follett & Farmer… probably best known for the main train station in Retiro.
 The British fondness for brick is visible at the modern entrance gate, certainly the least decorative in Buenos Aires.
 The chapel also follows the same lines:

 Cementerio Británico, Buenos Aires